evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 - Use a separate database for each domain.
 This simplifies the transition to microservices since you only need to split the domain into a separate repository.
 However, managing multiple databases from the beginning can slow down development somewhat.reduce development speed a bit.

 ### Anti-corruption layers and validation
 Factories and Repositories serve as crucial anti-corruption layers, complementing fluent validations.
+Domain objects are internal and must only be created through Factories.
 Validation is implemented across all layers, with a particular emphasis on the domain layer.
 Ensuring the core domain is properly validated and bug-free is essential, as invalid state or bugs at this level will propagate to the rest of the layers.

+### CQRS & Repositories
+In .NET, repositories primarily act as anti-corruption layers for aggregate roots or for implementing CQRS, especially if you're looking to decouple from Entity Framework (such as moving READ operations to Dapper).
+If your project doesn't leverage these benefits, using DbContext directly can simplify development.
+Consider organizing your repositories into Query and Domain repositories: Query repositories return response objects and are typically housed in the Application project, while Domain repositories return Domain objects and are defined within the Domain project.

 ### Communication Between Bounded Contexts
-Contexts communicate through event sourcing or API calls.
+Bounded contexts communicate either through event sourcing or API calls.
+If you encounter a use case that spans across two bounded contexts and doesn't fit into an existing one, consider creating a new Aggregator bounded context to handle it effectively.

 ## :construction_worker: Built with